 Typically, sweetheart scammers build trust with their victims by interacting in a seemingly genuine way—chatting through social media, exchanging photos and sharing intimate information about themselves.
 As the relationship with this seemingly genuine con artist progresses, they will inevitably need help, and you’ll have the opportunity to be the hero.
 Long gone are the days of Nigerian princes requesting your assistance with promises of riches to follow; these emotionally charged scams are effective because they target our need to be loved and valued.
 In fact, as a testament to the effectiveness of these scams, the Federal Trade Commission reported that more than 21,000 people fell victim to romance-related scams in 2018, resulting in a loss of over $143 million—nearly $7,000 per victim.
 These losses can come in the form of lost savings, investments, or going into debt to help your “sweetheart”.

-How does a sweetheart scam trap their victims?
+How does a sweetheart scam work?

 Here’s an example of a common scam: